 Appropriately Uses Anti-Anxiety Medication

-This gauges the percentage of long-term stay patients who are prescribed antianxiety medication.
-These drugs are typically given to residents experiencing depression or anxiety.
+This is the percentage of residents prescribed antianxiety medications.
+These drugs are commonly prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents

 In California Post-Acute Care, 4.64% of Patients